 DEFENCE & SECURITY PARADIGM

-35. There has pervaded limited defence interaction between the two countries.
-The outcome is restricted to a mere handful of security events.
-Pakistan Navy’s Tall Ship “Rahnaward”, which made harbour at Bulgaria’s coastal city of Varna as part of the Black Sea Regatta in May 2014, was one of the highlights when our defence paths converged.
+- There has pervaded limited defence interaction between the two countries.
+Therefore, it can be interpreted as lacking substance and depth.
+The outcome is restricted to a handful of security events.
+Pakistan Navy’s Tall Ship “Rahnaward”, which made harbour at Bulgaria’s coastal city of Varna during the Black Sea Regatta in May 2014, was one of the highlights when our defence paths converged.

 MoU On Defence Cooperation

-36. The Bulgarian side had proposed the draft text of the MoU on Defence Cooperation in 2011.
-However, concurrence to the text of the MoU occurred only at the end of 2015 when our Ministry of Defence conveyed its ‘No Objection’ to the draft initiated by Bulgaria.
-Eventually, the Bulgarian Defence Ministry has explicated that enhanced consultations are still required at the expert-level.
-Minutiae of commencing discussions in the format of a strategic engagement dialogue are being evaluated.
+- Originally, the Bulgarian side had proposed the draft text of the MoU on Defence Cooperation in 2011.
+However, concurrence to the stipulations came about only at the end of 2015 when our Ministry of Defence conveyed its ‘No Objection’.
+Eventually, the Bulgarian Defence Ministry has explained that enhanced consultations are still required at the expert-level.
+Minutiae for commencing discussions in the format of a strategic engagement dialogue are being evaluated.

-38. Moreover, under the aegis of training, programs can be supervised in simulation systems and gathering intel.
+- Moreover, visiting personnel could be imparted training under the aegis of Pakistan’s Joint Staff Headquarters in simulation systems and gathering intel.
 The regimen is also magnified to include nuclear policy doctrine, grey hybrid warfare, arms control and disarmament.
-Much advantage persists in an interface between respective naval institutions.

 IDEAS & HEMUS Defence Exhibitions

-39. A two-member Bulgarian delegation, led by the Permanent Undersecretary of the Bulgarian Defence Ministry, participated at the 8th IDEAS 2014 exhibition in Karachi.
-Similarly, an entourage representing Pakistan’s defence ministry partook at Bulgaria’s premier defence event called HEMUS in 2014 & 2016.
-On the other hand, invites from Pakistan’s Ministers of Defence & Defence Production respectively as well the Chief of Air Staff have also been extended to their Bulgarian counterparts.
+- A two-member Bulgarian entourage, led by the Permanent Undersecretary of the Defence Ministry, participated at the 8th IDEAS 2014 exhibition in Karachi.
+Similarly, a delegation representing Pakistan’s defence ministry partook at Bulgaria’s premier defence event called HEMUS in 2014 & 2016.
+On the other hand, invites from Pakistan’s Ministers of Defence & Defence Production respectively as well the Chief of Air Staff have also been extended to their counterparts.

-40. It may be comprehended that Pakistani defence paraphernalia are recognized for its prowess in small arms, combat gear, military technologies, battle tanks & APCs, munitions and the premier JF-17 Thunder.
+- It may be comprehended that we have been striving to promote Pakistani defence paraphernalia while drawing attention to our prowess in different combat gear.
 Apart from the state defence apparatus, continuous efforts have been expended in liaising with the indigenous defence production industry.